Esztergom

-Esztergom is the seat of the prímás (see Primate) of the Roman Catholic Church in Hungary, and the former seat of the Constitutional Court of Hungary.
+Esztergom is the seat of the prímás (see Primate) of the Catholic Church in Hungary, and the former seat of the Constitutional Court of Hungary.
 The city has a Christian Museum with the largest ecclesiastical collection in Hungary.
 Its cathedral, Esztergom Basilica, is the largest church in Hungary.
+Near the Basilica there is a campus of the Pázmány Péter Catholic University.

 Toponym

 The Roman town was called Solva.
 The medieval Latin name was Strigonium.
-The first early medieval mention is "ſtrigonensis [strigonensis] comes" (1079-1080).
+The first early medieval mention is "ſtrigonensis [strigonensis] comes" (1079–1080).